bvigerzi/budget-planner/README.md

 The intention of this project is to keep track of cash flows over a time period and have full visibility of where cash is flowing.
 It is also intended to keep track of the budget and determine if it needs to be adjusted by drawing attention to over and under expenditure.

+## Key Goals

+1. See where we are over or under budget **early**
+   1. The earlier we can spot over or underspending the quicker we can adjust the budget or our spending habits
+2. Inform spending habits into the future
+   1. Spending habits are not always visible and it's hard to be conscious of spending over a period of time
+3. Guide investments when cash flows are higher (unexpected underspending or extra cash coming in)
+4. Provide structure to spending while allowing for flexibility in lifestyle habits

 ## Approach

 First, the budget is determined using [moneysmart's budget planner](https://moneysmart.gov.au/budgeting/budget-planner) (recommendation: use the excel spreadsheet for ease of use).
 Here, the inflows and outflows are specified along with their specific time periods.
 Then we can determine an appropriate time period to review if the budget is on track or if we are overspending / underspending.
 In this case an expenses statement of one month (e.g. bank statement or credit card statement) can be enhanced (manually for now but could be automated using classification ML) by specifying which budget category a particular purchase is associated with.